AlexWargon/EzCollision2D/README.md

 # EzCollision2D

-2D Collision based on [EZS](https://github.com/AlexWargon/EZS).
+2D Collision based on [EZS](https://github.com/AlexWargon/EZS) using jobs and burst.
 But it can be easy ported on other frameworks.

 ####  Include:
 [Shapes]: